 Add More Springs

 The springs play a massive role in stretching the trampoline for a better and more effective bounce.
-Although the trampoline comes with installed springs, you can add more if you feel the existing ones do not provide the right bounce.
+Although the trampoline comes with installed springs, you can change to performance springs (see our review of the Beast K9 rectangle trampoline to see how performance springs help) if you feel the existing ones do not provide the right bounce.
 Quality springs are more expensive than most but are easily worth the investment.
 Make sure to hire a professional technician to install the new sets of springs to ensure it is well done.

 This method is not applicable to all trampolines.
 The design of most trampolines makes it challenging to add new springs to the existing framework.
 If your model allows for quickly adding new springs, you can achieve better performance out of your trampoline without much effort.